 We needed to stop way more often.
-My dog tends to tolerate shorter trips but she can turn fussy and annoyed after about two hours on the road.
+My dog tends to tolerate shorter trips but she can turn fussy and annoyed after an hour or so on the road.
 The lack of moving air in the car with the windows up on the highway mixed with her boredom and need to pee.
 She would frequently stick her face into the driver seat wondering when we might stop next.
 She would pant and pace instead of relaxing in the backseat and I began to learn the signals for “We need to stop soon.”

-Having someone else along for my trip taught me lessons about slowing down and thinking through each trip we take.
+Having a pet along for my trip taught me lessons about slowing down and thinking through each trip we take.
 The journey to the destination is half the adventure so take some time to soak it up.
 What you bring with you doesn’t matter its about the memories you bring back.
 Have you traveled with a pet before?
 What have you learned?

 Slow down, pack light and always venture on!

 Cluventure Travel is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com